mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf '%x\n' $DECIMAL : Script that converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.

 tr 'a-zA-Z' 'n-za-mN-ZA-N' : Script that encodes and decodes text using the rot13 encryption, assumming ASCII.

+paste - - | cut -f1 : Script that prints every other line from the input, starting with the first line.